Florida university to design ‘Category 6’ hurricane wind and surge simulator

-The massive cyclone narrowly avoided Florida but compelled scientists there to consider the scenario of a Dorian-like storm hitting home, especially in a world in which such storms are becoming more intense due to climate change.
+The massive cyclone narrowly avoided Florida but compelled scientists there to consider the scenario of a Dorian-like storm hitting home, especially in a world in which such storms are becoming more intense because of climate change.

 At Florida International University (FIU), scientists imagined a new facility to test how buildings would hold up against tempests like Dorian.

-“Dorian, for us, was a near miss from which we should be learning a whole hell of a lot,” said Richard Olson, head of FIU’s Extreme Events Institute.
+“Dorian, for us, was a near miss from which we should be learning” said Richard Olson, head of FIU’s Extreme Events Institute.

-In January, FIU was the recipient a four-year, $12.8 million grant from the National Science Foundation to design a facility that will subject makeshift homes and other structures to winds up to 200 mph and a storm surge up to 20 feet.
+In January, FIU was the recipient a four-year, $12.8 million grant from the National Science Foundation to design a facility that will subject makeshift homes and other structures to winds of 200 mph and a storm surge of 20 feet.
 The surge is the storm-driven rise in ocean water above normally dry land at the coast.

 The endeavor will involve scientists from nine universities across the country and provide new insights into how to fortify cities against increasingly ferocious storms.